GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 The App component is a subclass of `Component`: hence the `extends Component` in your App component declaration.
 You will learn more about ES6 class components later on.

-It is mandatory to call `super(props);`: it sets `this.props` in your constructor in case you want to access them in the constructor.
-Otherwise, when accessing `this.props` in your constructor, they would be `undefined`.
-You will learn more about the props of a React component later on.
+It is mandatory to call `super(props);` to set `this.props` in your constructor so that you can access its properties.
+Otherwise, `this.props` is `undefined` in your constructor.
+You will learn more about the properties of a React component later on.

 Now, in your case, the initial state in your component should be the sample list of items.